matsim-scenarios/matsim-gladbeck/README.md

 (Or use your IDE, e.g. Eclipse, IntelliJ, to clone the repository.)

-This will result in a new `matsim-metrople-ruhr` directory.
+This will result in a new `matsim-metrople-gladbeck` directory.
 Memorize where you have put it.
 You can move it, as a whole, to some other place.

 ##### Update your local clone of the repository.

-1. Go into the `matsim-metrople-ruhr` directory.
+1. Go into the `matsim-metrople-gladbeck` directory.
 1. Type `git pull`

 (Or use your IDE, e.g. Eclipse, IntelliJ, to update the repository.)